-Work Experience is an academic individualized work-based learning opportunity where you design your learning objectives.
+Work Experience is a course for students who already have a job/internship.
+It is an academic individualized work-based learning opportunity where you design your learning objectives.
 You earn credit for learning that takes place at your job or internship.
 This course can also help you to enhance your grade point average and maintain full-time college status.

-Students complete orientation and schedule two teacher meetings per term and can earn up to a total of 16 units while enrolled at DVC.
+Students complete orientation and schedule one teacher meeting per term and can earn up to a total of 16 units while enrolled at DVC.

-Register for ONE Work Experience course in WebAdvisor: COOP-160 General, COOP-170 Occupational, or COOP-180 Internship (Paid or Unpaid)
+1. Register for ONE (1) Work Experience course in WebAdvisor:

 * Students who do not complete all three steps may be dropped from the class.